IRIS-Solutions-Team/irispie-pages/docs/structural_models/simultaneous.md

     deviations.

 ???+ input "kind"
     An optional parameter to narrow down the types of shocks to rescale.
-It can be one or a combination of the following:
+It can be one, or a combination, of the following:

     * `ir.UNANTICIPATED_STD`
     * `ir.ANTICIPATED_STD`
     * `ir.MEASUREMENT_STD`

     If `None`, the standard deviations of all shocks will be rescaled.